An exact characterization of saturation for permutation matrices: Introduction

 It is easy to see that, if $x_1 = \ell_P$, then $x_3$, $x_4$ must be below and to the right of $x_1$.
 By induction, and by considering symmetric cases, we can prove: \begin{observation} Let $P$ be a permutation matrix and $X = (x_1, x_2, \dots, x_m)$ be a spanning oscillation of $P$.
 Then $x_i$ is above and to the left of $x_j$ for each $i \in [m-2]$ and $i+2 \le j \le m$. \end{observation}

-This leaves us with only two possible spanning oscillations for each length $m$, see \cref{fig:min-spanosc}.
+This leaves us with only two possible forms of spanning oscillations for each length $m$, see \cref{fig:min-spanosc}.
 Observe that spanning oscillations are preserved by transposition and 180-degree rotation, in the following sense.
-Let $P$ be a permutation matrix and $X$ be a spanning oscillation of $P$.
-Let $P' = \trans(P)$ (resp., $P' = \rot^2(P) = \rot(\rot(P))$).
-Then $P'$ has a spanning oscillation $X'$ that corresponds to the transpose (resp., the 180-degree rotation) of $X$.
-With slight abuse of notation we write $X' = \trans(X)$ (resp., $X' = \rot^2(X)$).